We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 TerpenesAnother compound of the C. sativa plant, terpenes typically give plants their specific aromas.
 Some terpenes, such as limonene, may have specific health benefits.

 Certificate of analysis (COA)Reputable manufacturers of CBD products should ensure a COA is available for inspection.
 A COA provides information on the third-party testing that independent labs conduct on a particular product.
-Sometimes, products will have a scannable smartphone code that directs people to the COA online.
+Sometimes, products have a scannable smartphone code directing people to the COA online.

 Read more about terminology and other important CBD information here.